 For the spring/summer 2015 season, there were four Travelers teams - 12U, 13U, 14U and 15U.
 The 12U went 3-6-1 for their initial season.
 The 13U team's worksheet was 10-5-1.
 They won the Upper Flight Championship in the Championship Belt Bash NIT in Carrollton.
 The 14U team went 17-13-1.
 They finished as the runner up in the Memorial Day Classic in Macon, took first place in the Cecil Brown Tournament in Waycross, and were runner up in the Summer Nationals in Dublin.
 The 15U had a great 22-8-2 season.
 They won the Champs Wear The Rings Tournament in LaGrange, the Troy Alabama Post 70 Tournament, and the Game On Showcase in Tifton and Americus.
 They took runner up in both the Comebacker Classic in Americus and the Grand Slam World Series of Baseball in Panama City Beach.

 Many Travelers signed baseball scholarships, and two former players even entered the professional ranks.
-The team has been ranked #1 in the nation on two separate occasions.
-Baseball America even rated the team as one of the "best programs of its kind" in the United States.
+The team was even ranked #1 in the nation on two separate occasions.
+Baseball America rated the team as one of the "best programs of its kind" in the United States.

 Through all of the numerous accolades, there was a constant - Discipline.
 The players for the Americus Travelers were held to a higher standard than the average young athlete.
 All players were required to sign behavior contracts prior to the season, and understood the importance of carrying themselves well in the community.
 A majority of the team's expenses were covered by monies donated and raised by the players and their parents.
 A registration fee covered the cost of the uniforms and a liability waiver was signed by each parent.